 - No Junk Drawer – If you have one, get rid of it.
 It’s valuable space that can be used for other things.
-It also promotes stuffing random things in there instead of where they belong.
+It also promotes stuffing random things away instead of where they belong.

 - Double Duty – Use items that serve more than one purpose.
 My utensil holder is a lovely vase for flowers and I use it to serve iced tea when we have company.

 - Go Up – This is a great use of space and helps your space feel larger.
 In my kitchen, I added wall shelves that went almost to the ceiling.
-It’s agreat place to keep my cookbooks and a few items I use often.
-If your planning on a kitchen remodel have your cabinets go all the way to the ceiling.
+It’s a great place to keep my cookbooks and a few items I use often.
+If you’re planning on a kitchen remodel have your cabinets go all the way to the ceiling.
 You’d be surprised at how much more storage space that creates.

 Have any other useful tips on how to organize a small kitchen?